fja05680/pinkfish/README.md

 pinkfish
 ======

 IMPORTANT: 2021-07-03 Yahoo Finance changed their HTTP response and timeseries download for pandas-datareader stopped working.
 I have implemented one of the suggested workarounds.
-Below are the steps you should take:
+Below are the steps you should take for existing pinkfish installations:
 (1) pip install yfinance
 (2) pip install yfinance --upgrade (you need yfinance-0.1.63 or newer)
 (3) git pull pinkfish  (from the pinkfish folder)
+If you are freshly installing pinkfish, just following the regular installation instructions.

 A backtester and spreadsheet library for security analysis.